Skip to main content

 Can you treat PFAS?

-PFAS can be treated by various methods with the most common ones being reverse osmosis (RO), ion exchange (IX), and granular activated carbon (GAC).
-These technologies have been fully studied and are considered "best available technologies" (or BATs) approved by the State Water Resource Control Board's Division of Drinking Water (DDW).
-WRD and others are currently treating recycled water using fully advanced treatment technologies (including RO) at the three seawater injection barriers along the coast and inland areas located in the Montebello Forebay, including at the Albert Robles Center for Water Recycling and Environmental Learning.
-Water treated using these technologies will be non-detect for PFOA/PFOS.
+PFAS can be removed from water by various methods.
+The most common are reverse osmosis (RO), ion exchange (IX), and granular activated carbon (GAC).
+These technologies have been fully studied and are considered the “best available technologies" (or BATs) approved by the State Water Resource Control Board's Division of Drinking Water (DDW) for the removal of PFAS.
+WRD is currently producing fully advanced treated recycled water (using RO) at the Leo J. Vander Lans Advanced Water Treatment Facility (AWTF) in Long Beach and Robb Whitaker AWTF in Pico Rivera for injection at the three seawater injection barriers located along the coast and for surface spreading at inland areas in the Montebello Forebay, respectively.

 Is groundwater impacted by PFAS?

-Since 2019, water purveyors, and others, have been sampling and collecting PFAS data in the Central Basin and West Coast Basin in response to state-wide requirements issued by the State Water Resource Control Board, Division of Drinking Water (DDW) and the Regional Water Quality Control Board (RWQCB).
-PFAS, in particular PFOA and PFOS, have been detected above Response Levels in some active production wells in the Central Basin, specifically within the Montebello Forebay .
+Since 2019, water purveyors and others, have been sampling groundwater and collecting PFAS data in the Central Basin and West Coast Basin in response to State-wide requirements issued by the State Water Resource Control Board, Division of Drinking Water (DDW), and the Regional Water Quality Control Board (RWQCB).
+PFAS, in particular PFOA and PFOS, have been detected above Maximum Contaminant Levels in some production wells located in the Central Basin, specifically within the Montebello Forebay.
 Also in 2019 and 2020, WRD analyzed samples collected from our extensive network of nested groundwater monitoring wells for PFAS, with results published in our Regional Groundwater Monitoring Reports (specifically for Water Years 2019-2019 and 2019-2020), which can be downloaded from the WRD website at www.wrd.org/regional-groundwater-monitoring-report.

 Is WRD pursuing legal action against the manufacturers of PFAS?

 Yes.
-WRD has filed a lawsuit against 3M Company, E.I.
-DuPont de Nemours, Inc. and other manufacturers of aqueous film-forming foam (AFFF) for their involvement in the manufacture and sale of per and poly-fluoroalkyl substances (PFAS) that have contaminated groundwater supplies within WRD’s service area.
+WRD has joined a class action lawsuit against 3M Company, E.I.
+DuPont de Nemours, Inc. and other manufacturers of aqueous film-forming foam (AFFF) for their involvement in the manufacture and sale of PFAS that have contaminated groundwater supplies within WRD’s service area.

 Who is representing WRD in its lawsuit against PFAS manufacturers?